 “Now what shall I call it?—more than surrender.
 I had that before.
 More than listening to God.
 I tried that before.
 I cannot find the word that will mean to you or to me what I am now experiencing.
 It is a will act.
 I [gently] compel my mind to open straight out toward God.
 Then I wait and listen with determined sensitiveness.
 I fix my attention there…” (Frank Laubach, 3/1/30).

-How do we move back into awareness of His presence?
+How do we move back into more awareness of His presence?

 First, don’t fret!
+Begin with Him.
 Remember that His love still surrounds you.
-Just because the wonderful tingles of previous times are not experienced, He is still just as close as ever.
+Just because the wonderful tingles of previous times are not experienced, He’s still just as close as ever.
 He still reaches out His arms of love to embrace us.
 We must be pruned from chasing our emotions or our fleshly self-life will hype things, attempting to gain control to return to the good feelings.
 The presence of God is much deeper than surface pleasures.

 “If you should forget Him for minutes or even days, do not groan [but] begin anew with a smile.
 Every minute can be a fresh beginning” (Frank Laubach).